San Joaquin County Probate — What Heirs Need to Know

 San Joaquin County local rules and procedures

-Strict final distribution requirements.
-Local Rule 4-215 mandates use of local form SJPR-208 for any petition to approve an account or request final distribution.
-The petition must contain facts specifically showing the entitlement of each heir, a schedule showing proration of fees and costs where applicable, and a detailed listing of all property to be distributed.
-Description by reference to the inventory is not acceptable under Local Rule 4-63.
+Strict final distribution requirements with mandatory local forms.
+Local Rule 4-215 mandates use of local form SJPR-208 for any petition to approve an account or request final distribution, and local form SJPR-208A for the corresponding order.
+The petition must contain facts specifically showing the entitlement of each heir, a schedule showing proration of fees and costs, and a detailed listing of all property to be distributed with individual values.
+Description by reference to the inventory is explicitly not acceptable.
+If insufficient cash is available to pay statutory commissions, attorney fees, and court costs, the petition must state the source of funds for such payment.

 San Joaquin County probate timeline